adamskyle-ios/KAWebViewController/README.md

 ###Step 1

-Import the header file in the class you want to use KAWebViewController `#import KAWWebViewController`
+Import the header file for the class you want to use.
+Example:
+`#import <KAWebViewController/KAWebViewController.h>`

 ###Step 2

-Fire of KAWebViewController via the setter (cleaner for use with prepareForSegue:):
+Fire off KAWebViewController via the setter (cleaner for use with prepareForSegue:):
 ```objc
 KAWebViewController *kaw = (KAWebViewController *)segue.destinationViewController;
 kaw.url = yourURL;